AbeerHabib/Task8_Creating_a_speech-to-Text_program/README.md

 # Creating a speech-to-text program using IBM Watson STT and Python

-In this task, I utilized IBM Watson Speech to Text and Python to convert speech into voice.
+In this task, I utilized IBM Watson Speech to Text and Python to convert speech to voice.
 IBM Watson Speech to Text (STT) is a service on the IBM Cloud that enables you to easily convert audio and voice into written text.

 ## **Steps:**